 Tax on directors’ loans

-A director’s loan is any money that you take from your company for personal use that is not one of the following:
+A director’s loan is any money you take from your company for personal use that is not one of the following:

-- your salary
+- Director’s salary

-- an expenses repayment
+- Reimbursement of expenses

 If you borrow money from your company or lend money to the company, you must record the payments and repayments in a ‘director’s loan account’.